aneeshjain/markov-chain/README.md

 # markov-chain
-Implementation of a markov chain in python from scratch
+Implementation of a markov chain in python.

 The given code implements a markov chain consisting of three states "Hot", "Cold", "Tepid" with the following transition table.